-The 'Imperial Star' artichoke is an ancient perennial leafy vegetable and medicinal plant from the Mediterranean region.
-Already by the ancient Egyptians, this flowering vegetable was highly valued and cultivated. in the 13th Century in Europe, the artichoke was introduced by the Arabs and grown in the Canary Islands and Sicily.
-The 'Imperial Star' is a very robust and fast-growing variety that, due to its early flowering phase, is particularly suitable for cultivation in temperate, cooler climates.
-The plant forms dark green wide leaves with a white rib.
+The 'Imperial Star' artichoke is an old perennial leaf vegetable and medicinal plant from the Mediterranean region.
+This flowering vegetable was already highly valued and cultivated by the ancient Egyptians.
+In the 13th century, the artichoke was introduced to Europe by the Arabs and cultivated on the Canary Islands and Sicily.
+The 'Imperial Star' is a very robust and fast-growing variety which, due to its early flowering phase, is particularly suitable for cultivation in temperate, cooler climates.
+The plant forms dark green, broad leaves with white ribs.
 The fine taste is strong and mild.
-Due to the many valuable ingredients, the plant is a useful means of losing weight.
+Due to the many valuable ingredients, the plant is a useful tool for losing weight.

 General information